 Officer Specter’s character will appear briefly in the film’s story in a scene where she is discussing her girlfriend with other characters.
 While it is unclear if Specter represents the lesbian or bisexual communities, it is precisely aligned with the LGBTQ community.
 Onward producer Kori Rae describes the inclusion of Yahoo Entertainment as a way to “open up the world a little bit” and “represent the modern world.”

 Officer Specter is voiced by actress Lena Waithe, who is also openly gay.
 Rae expressed his excitement over Officer Specter and the performance by Waithe, even saying that, while Specter is not the main character, he would love to see “an Officer Specter spinoff.”

 Openly LGBTQ actress Lena Waithe voices officer Specter

 Many fans who have wanted more LGBTQ representation in Disney films will be excited to hear this news.
-In the past, fans have felt that while Disney has subtly introduced characters in the community, it has never been significant enough to actually label the decisions as representation (for example, including a gay kiss between a lesbian couple in the new Star Wars movie).
-Others feel while characters in the community should be represented, there is no need to explicitly state it in the film.
+In the past, fans have felt that while Disney has subtly introduced characters in the community, it has never been significant enough to label the decisions as representation (including a gay kiss between a lesbian couple in the new Star Wars movie).
+Others feel that while characters in the community should be represented, there is no need to explicitly state it in the film.
 Regardless, this seems to follow a pattern of Disney choosing to integrate more LGBTQ characters into its media.